 The turn of the century saw attention being given to environmental factors such as sustainability and the ability to recycle.
 Materials from non-renewable sources such as those from petroleum began to be replaced with those from renewable sources, essentially those derived from plants and their by-products.

 One such innovation is to make products out of sugar cane fibre or bagasse, which is the pulp material remaining after the extraction of the sugar-bearing juice from sugar cane.
 Bagasse can be used for making products normally made from plastic or paper.
 It also helps avoid the pollution caused to the environment by the burning of the sugarcane pulp after juice extraction.
 What is more, sugar cane is a readily renewable resource.
 Products made from sugarcane pulp are fully compostable and will usually compost between 30 – 90 days depending upon the composting facility.

-Polylactide (PLA) is another plastic like compound made from the fermentation and distillation of dextrose into lactic acid.
-The dextrose is derived from starch rich plant sources such as corn sugar.
-PLA behave like a plastic, however, it is made from renewable sources and can be fully composted at a commercial composting facility.
+Polylactide (PLA) is another plastic-like compound made from the fermentation and distillation of dextrose into lactic acid.
+The dextrose is derived from starch-rich plant sources such as corn sugar.
+PLA behave like plastic, however, it is made from renewable sources and can be fully composted at a commercial composting facility.

 For sustainable packaging solutions, visit Environmental Enterprises.
-Environmental Enterprises is a supplier of certified, biodegradable/compostable sustainable packaging alternatives to the market place.
-For product, pricing & ordering contact Wayne on 02 9634 5697/0417 206 755 or visit their website to learn more.
+Environmental Enterprise is a supplier of certified, biodegradable/compostable sustainable packaging alternatives to the market place.
+For product, pricing & ordering contact on 02 9634 5697 or visit their website to learn more.

 Did you know that using cloth towels instead of using paper towels saves 50% of landfill space from paper wastes?
 There are continuous towel dispensers that you can install to ensure a hygienic workplace without creating wastes.
 It can save trees too.
 Choose the greener option!